 Abortions aren’t linked to an increased risk of developing mental health issues, but it’s important to get the help you need if you’re experiencing symptoms of depression or anxiety.
 Lots of free or inexpensive resources are available.

 It’s OK to take some time for yourself after an abortion.
 If you’re able to, you may benefit from taking time off work to recover emotionally and physically.

 Don’t feel obligated to explain why you need this time off if you don’t want to or don’t feel safe doing so.
 Whether you’re taking time away from your work or your social life, you can give a more general excuse.
 Family and friends can be great resources, as long as they’re supportive of you and your decision.

 If you don’t feel comfortable sharing with certain folks, don’t force it.
-Research suggests that people who feel judged or stigmatized for their decision to have an abortion experience more emotional distress.
+Research suggests that people who feel judged or stigmatized for their decision to have an abortion will experience more emotional distress.

 Wait to have sex